 As a University, your core business is to recruit new students.
 One of the reasons graduate students are choosing the University of Coventry London Campus (CULC) right now for post-grad study is the High Flyers program.
-It differentiates CULC from other MBA programs and deals with the non-academic aspects of education (Vertical Growth) in preparation for the working environment, which other universities do not currently do.
+It differentiates CULC from other MBA programs and deals with the non-academic aspects of education (Dynamic Growth) in preparation for the working environment, which other universities do not currently do.
 Read on to see how Gables has worked with CULC and how we could do it for you too.

 The idea is to pick the top dozen students on the current intake of MBA students at CULC and develop their thinking capabilities over a three month period into what businesses would expect to see of Leaders with an MBA.
 This means that instead of filling their head with more facts (horizontal learning) I actively question their “Epistemological Stance” to understand how complexly they thought about complex problems.I begin by profiling the twelve students with an Identity Compass profile.
 This gives us a measure of how they prefer to think in the context of education and university, which brings up some very interesting habituated patterns, beliefs and behaviours, common to all post-grad students, allowing us to benchmark a “student thinking type”.
-From the Identity Compass profile, we then feed back the results to each student and work out a vertical developmental path from there, depending on their needs.The main benefit for the students is the level of awareness each gains from understanding their Thinking Quotient.
+From the Identity Compass profile, we then feed back the results to each student and work out a dynamic developmental path from there, depending on their needs.The main benefit for the students is the level of awareness each gains from understanding their Thinking Quotient.
 This awareness is manifest in their approach to networking events, where each performed better than their profile suggested in order to develop and grow as a direct result of the awareness.
 Here is a video about it:

 Proof of the Pudding